3.4 Career guidance and counselling

 Alongside the facilities already mentioned, of course the youth information centres also provide information on vocational guidance.
 Anyone who would like to change careers by further training can obtain advice from the German-speaking Community further training service.

-Also the School and Business study group keeps offering children and young people the opportunity to get to know the world of work better.
+Also the School and Business study group (Studienkreis Schule und Wirtschaft) keeps offering children and young people the opportunity to get to know the world of work better.

 No specific quality assurance systems exixst for career guidance and counselling in the German-speaking Community.